There are European and UK rules governing how you can ship waste into or out of the country.

 This makes sure there’s enough money available for the Environment Agency to deal with the waste if the shipment isn’t completed, including the cost of returning the exported waste.
 The approved guarantee or insurance must be sufficient to cover:

 - storage for up to 90 days

-This contract must include these responsibilities, the:
+This contract must include:

-6: third party insurance
+5.Third party insurance

 You need this in place before you send in your notification application.
 Any competent authority concerned may ask for a copy of the insurance arrangements.

-The fee depends on:
+The charge depends on: